How To Care For Your New Jewelry

 • Do not polish your jewelry with abrasive cloth or scrubbers.

-• Follow all manufacture instructions when using polishing creams or solutions.
+• Follow all manufacturer instructions when using polishing creams or solutions.
 Some silver polishes may remove the dark background from your Celtic jewelry, so use with caution.

 Walker Metalsmiths uses .925 Deoxide Sterling Silver in all of our Sterling Silver jewelry.
 We cast all of our Sterling Silver jewelry on site at our Andover, NY studio, unless otherwise stated, to ensure quality and purity of materials.